0x80/typescript-monorepo/README.md

 - **Project references** provide excellent IDE support and eliminate the need for watch tasks during development
-- **Bundlers** provide better optimization, tree-shaking, and multiple module format support for production
+- **Bundlers** provide better optimization, tree-shaking, and multiple modules format support for production
 - **Clear dependency flow** makes the build process more predictable and maintainable